inivekin/abosa/abosa.typ

-beginnings far frae my falling in chaos pendulum's hinge-swing wi turgid, charted stumbling, still unit circle circumscribes, sufficiently checks conforming, nae variance in time describes, all in all, the stalled transforming.
+beginnings far frae my falling in chaos pendulum's hinge-swing wi turgid, charted stumbling, still, unit circle circumscribes, sufficiently checks conforming, the variance in time describes, all in all, a stalled transforming.
 Ma breakin doon was owerdue,
 the parts constituent decry,
 the suffering they did accrue